AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 # Questions

 1. Which industry raised the most funds?
-2. Which company raised the most funds?
+2. Which company raised the most funds and which industry is it part of?
 3. Is the leading company part of the leading industry and how responable is it for the industries success in terms of funds raised.
 4. Did this leading company have a significantly higher or lower amount of layoffs then other companies?
 5. Throughout the companies and industries, is there a correlation between layoffs and funds raised?